Macawls/ScriptTemplates/README.md

 ```
 git clone https://github.com/Macawls/ScriptTemplates.git
 ```
-Restart your editor and it'll show up in the context menu
+Restart your editor and it'll show up in the context menu.

+## N.B Dont forget to remove the .git folder 🤛😸